Augustana Alumni and Friends: Scenic and Historic Norway

 NOTE: Participants with special needs may incur surcharges for additional services.
 Handicap accessibility varies significantly from country to country.

-Based on the 2019 similar itinerary, the total tour price is ESTIMATED to be $5595 per person roundtrip from Minneapolis including government taxes and airline imposed surcharges.
-Minimum of 35 travelers required for tour to operate.
+Based on the 2019 similar itinerary, the total tour price is $5595 per person roundtrip from Minneapolis including government taxes and airline imposed surcharges.

 Single Supplement for this tour is: $1235.